-Neighbourhood Streets or Paved Trails (grades 7 and 8 only)
+Neighbourhood Streets or Paved Trails

-- Follow all the municipal by-law regulations pertaining to in-line skating. - Select routes carefully in terms of the length, surface, slope and frequency of traffic. - Prior to the initial use of the route or course, teachers must do a safety check 'walk through' in order to identify potential problems. - Before the use of the route or course, teachers must outline to the students the route or course (for example, notice of areas to approach with caution). - Determine that the students are not crossing busy intersections unless they are directly supervised. - If using sidewalks around the school, go over the rules of sidewalk etiquette (for example, oncoming and passing pedestrians), along with taking particular caution of vehicles pulling out of and into driveways.
+- Select routes carefully in terms of the length, surface, slope and frequency of traffic. - Prior to initial use of the route or course, teachers must do a safety check 'walk through' in order to identify potential problems. - Before the use of the route or course, teachers must outline to students the route or course (for example, notice of areas to approach with caution). - Follow all municipal by-law regulations pertaining to in-line skating. - If using sidewalks around the school, go over rules of sidewalk etiquette (for example, oncoming and passing pedestrians), along with taking particular caution of vehicles pulling out of and into driveways.